MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/package-identity-overview.md

 A [PackageId](/uwp/api/windows.applicationmodel.packageid) is an object containing the 5-part tuple as individual fields (`Name`, `Version`, `Architecture`, `ResourceId`, `Publisher`).

-### Package full name
+### Package Full Name

-A **package full name** is an opaque string derived from all 5 part of a package's identity (name, version, architecture, resourceid, publisher)
+A **Package Full Name** is an opaque string derived from all 5 part of a package's identity (name, version, architecture, resourceid, publisher)

 `<Name>_<Version>_<Architecture>_<ResourceId>_<PublisherId>`

 For example, one package full name for the Windows Photos app is "Microsoft.Windows.Photos_2020.20090.1002.0_x64__8wekyb3d8bbwe", where "Microsoft.Windows.Photos" is the name, "2020.20090.1002.0" is the version number, "x64" is the target processor architecture, the resource ID is empty (no content between the last two underscores), and "8wekyb3d8bbwe" is the publisher ID for Microsoft.

-The **package full name** uniquely identifies an APPX/MSIX package or bundle.
-It is an error to have two packages or bundles with different contents but with the same package full name.
+The **Package Full Name** uniquely identifies an MSIX package or bundle.
+It is an error to have two packages or bundles with different contents but with the same Package Full Name.

-Package full name should be abbreviated "PFuN", to distinguish it from **package family name**.
+> [!NOTE]
+> MSIX is the new name for the previous term APPX.

-### Package family name
+### Package Family Name

-A **package family name** is an opaque string derived from only two parts of a package identity - _name_ and _publisher_:
+A **Package Family Name** is an opaque string derived from only two parts of a package identity - _name_ and _publisher_:

 `<Name>_<PublisherId>`

-For example, the package family name of the Windows Photos app is "Microsoft.Windows.Photos_8wekyb3d8bbwe", where "Microsoft.Windows.Photos" is the name and "8wekyb3d8bbwe" is the publisher ID for Microsoft.
+For example, the Package Family Name of the Windows Photos app is "Microsoft.Windows.Photos_8wekyb3d8bbwe", where "Microsoft.Windows.Photos" is the name and "8wekyb3d8bbwe" is the publisher ID for Microsoft.

-Package family name is often referred to as a 'version-less package full name'.
+Package Family Name is often referred to as a 'version-less Package Full Name'.

->[!NOTE]
+> [!NOTE]
-> This isn't strictly true, as package family name also lacks architecture and resource ID.
+> This isn't strictly true, as Package Family Name also lacks architecture and Resource ID.

-Package family name should be abbreviated "PFaN", to distinguish it from package full name.
+> [!NOTE]
+> Data and security are typically scoped to a package family.
+For example, it would be a poor experience if you configured the Notepad app installed from a Notepad version 1.0.0.0 package to enable Wordwrap.
+Then Notepad was subsequently updated to 1.0.0.1 and your configuration data wasn't carried over to the newer version of the package.

 ### Publisher Id

-A package family name is a string with the format:
+A Package Family Name is a string with the format:

 `<name>_<publisherid>`